mohanrajsambath/AutoPagerRecyclerManager/README.md

 3. Provide an empty view and a simple crossfade animation by default.
 4. Provide an interface to load any specified page you want.
 5. **Provide a Loader-based Fragment implementation which work harmoniously with the  Activity lifecycle.**
+6. No need to save data or handle configuration changes, because all work is done by the Loader.

 ## How to use it?